The full moment problem on subsets of probabilities and point configurations: Realizability of Radon measures in terms of moment functions

 \subsubsection{The moment problem on the set of simple point configurations $\Gamma(\RR^d)$}

-\ \\ The condition \eqref{condCorr} involves infinitely many polynomials of arbitrarily large degree.
-However, we can show another version of the previous theorem which only involves polynomials of at most second degree and which gives a solution to the full $\Gamma(\RR^d)-$moment problem. \begin{corollary} \ \\ Let $m\in\mathcal{F}\left(\mathcal{R}(\RR^{d})\right)$ be a Stieltjes determining sequence.
-Then $m$ is realized by a unique non-negative measure $\mu\in\mathcal{M}^*(\Gamma(\RR^d))$ if and only if the following hold
+\ \\ The condition \eqref{condCorr} involves infinitely many polynomials of arbitrarily large degree. {However, we can show an analogue of Corollary \ref{ThmMultiplConfig} for the full $\Gamma(\RR^d)-$moment problem by requiring \eqref{condCorr} only for polynomials of at most second degree and by adding a single extra condition \eqref{condCorr4}.}